 How can Mary and Elisabeth be relatives of one of David’s and the other of Aaron’s?

 Belonging to the genealogical line was always seen from the father’s perspective.
 In the case of Elisabeth and Mary, the father was obviously from Judah’s fireplace and Levi’s tribe.
 Yet not their mothers.
 As for Elisabeta, her Mother, probably, was from Judah’s fireplace, and the two could be relatives.
 Some Bible scholars say this is very likely because the two seminars used to marry each other, thereby joining the two essential aspects of Messiah, King (through Judah) and High Priest (through Levi).

 Virgin Mary was grateful for her Son.

 Mary was grateful to meditate on the privilege received from God: To raise him and train the man who would become the Messiah.
-She must have felt unparalleled joy while listening to Jesus, the most outstanding teacher of all times, who taught great depth lessons starting from everyday things and scenes.
+She must have felt unparalleled joy while listening to Jesus, the most outstanding teacher of all time, who taught great-depth lessons starting from everyday things and scenes.

 Did Jesus speak ugly to his Mother?

 No, Jesus merely tried to guide his Mother carefully.
 “They have no wine,” she said.
 What would Maria have wanted Jesus to do?
 We can only suspect.
 But there is one thing to be sure: She knew her Son was a great man who would do great things, and he probably thought he would begin then.
 She wanted to say, “son, help him, please!”